vercel/next.js/examples/with-stomp/README.md

 You'll need to provide the STOMP url of your server in `STOMP_SERVER`

 > If you're on Windows you may want to use [cross-env](https://www.npmjs.com/package/cross-env)

-## The idea behind the example

-This example show how to use [STOMP](http://stomp.github.io/) inside a Next.js application.

-STOMP is a simple text-orientated messaging protocol.
-It defines an interoperable wire format so that any of the available STOMP clients can communicate with any STOMP message broker.

-Read more about [STOMP](http://jmesnil.net/stomp-websocket/doc/) protocol.